eonist/eonist.github.io/_posts/_2017-07-16-The-Holy-grail-of-swift-animation.md

 #### Final note:

 There is also NumberSpringer and NumberEaser which can be used to manipulate CGFloat.
 Which enables you to animate color transition.
 Rotation, shadow, gradient, 3d perspectives or any other variable. unlike apples built in animation system this Animation lib enables you to animate any property you desire.
+You can also Extend the Easer or Springer class with your own Custom class so that it can have more custom logic.
+Say you want to do something with Point3D and need to account for the z value as well.
+The possibilities are endless.

 The AnimLib is Open-source MIT and can be downloaded [https://github.com/eonist/swift-utils](https://github.com/eonist/swift-utils)